ZufengW/100-days-of-code/log.md

 ### Day 50: 6 August

 **Today's Progress**: Web dev bootcamp -- continued unit 30: Data associations.
+Also redid my home page that I use for my Safari browser.

 **Thoughts:** I didn't do this for the past few days because I went on a camp.
 But now I'm home.
 Resuming the count today.

+### Day 51: 7 August

+**Today's Progress**: Web dev bootcamp -- finished unit 30: Data associations.
+Started unit 31: YelpCamp comments (Object references and moving models to separate files)

+**Thoughts:** It was fine.
+Looking forward to adding comments.

 <!---